 Museums: 60–100 SEK

-There are ways to make Sweden a very cheap country but they take some work.
+There are ways to make Sweden cheap, but they take some work.
 Since food and accommodation are very expensive, Couchsurfing or cooking your meals are the most obvious ways to cut down your costs.
 These are generic tips that will save you lots of money.
-However, if staying with strangers or cooking isn’t your thing, here are some other ways to save money:
+But if staying with strangers or cooking isn’t your thing, here are some other ways to save money:

-Drink Beer.
-Alcohol isn’t cheap in Sweden as it is heavily taxed.
+Drink beer.
+Alcohol isn’t cheap in Sweden as it’s heavily taxed.
 However, beer is quite cheap.
 If you stick to beer, you can save yourself a lot of money when you go to the bars.

-Buy a Rail Pass.
+Buy a rail pass.
 If you plan to do a lot of traveling around, buy a rail pass before you get to the country.
 You’ll end up saving a few hundred dollars off the high cost of travel.
-This can be a good alternative to booking in advance if you are like me and plan everything last minute.
+This can be a good alternative to booking in advance if you’re like me and plan everything last minute.

 Purchase a Stockholm card.
-This pass gives you access to the city’s public transportation system and free entrance into 99% of the museums and canal tours.
-It’s well worth the money and will definitely save you a lot more than it costs you if you plan to see a lot while in Stockholm.
+This pass gives you access to the city’s public transportation system and free entrance to 99% of the museums and canal tours.
+It’s well worth the money and will definitely save you a lot more than it costs if you plan to see a lot while in Stockholm.

-Skip the Restaurants.
-Eating out in Sweden is very expensive, especially if you are going to a sit down restaurant.
+Skip the restaurants.
+Eating out in Sweden is very expensive, especially if at sit-down restaurants.
 If you want to eat out without spending a lot of money, stick to the outside food vendors you see on the street.
-You can find a decent variety (I found a Thai one once) and they are only about 50 SEK per meal.
-You can also get cheap hotdogs and sausages for about 25 SEK.
+You can find a decent variety (I found a Thai one once), and they’re only about 50 SEK per meal.
+You can also get cheap hot dogs and sausages for about 25 SEK.

 Avoid clubs.
 Most clubs have a 200 SEK cover.
 Don’t waste your money.